 The basic in-band emissions measurement interval is identical to that of the EVM test.

-The relative in-band emission shall not exceed the values specified in Table 6.4.2.3-1.

 The requirement is verified with the test metric of In-band emission (Link=TX beam peak direction, Meas=Link angle).

+6.4.2.3.2 In-band emissions for power class 1

+The relative in-band emission shall not exceed the values specified in Table 6.4.2.3.2-1 for power class 1 UEs.